 Behavioral and Social Attributes

-A candidate must possess the emotional health required for full utilization of his or her intellectual abilities, the exercise of good judgment, the prompt completion of all responsibilities attendant to the diagnosis and care of patients, and the development of mature, sensitive, and effective relationships with patients.
-Candidates must be able to tolerate physically taxing workloads and to function effectively under stress.
-They must be able to adapt to changing environments, to display flexibility, and to function in the face of uncertainties inherent in the clinical problems of many patients.
-Compassion, integrity, interpersonal skills, interest and motivation are all personal qualities that are assessed during the admissions and education processes.
-The candidate must be willing to interview, physically examine, and provide care to all patients regardless of their race, ethnicity, gender, culture, religion, or sexual orientation.
+A candidate must demonstrate the maturity and emotional stability required for full utilization of his or her intellectual abilities, the exercise of good judgment, and the timely completion of all responsibilities attendant to his/her academic work, team work, and patient care.
+A candidate must demonstrate the ability to develop mature, sensitive, and effective professional relationships with faculty members and peers, patients, and all members of the healthcare team.
+A candidate must be able to function effectively under stress and proactively make use of available resources to help maintain both physical and mental health.
+A candidate must be able to adapt to changing environments, display flexibility, and function in the face of uncertainties inherent in the educational and patient care setting.
+Professionalism, compassion, integrity, concern for others, interpersonal skills, interest, and motivation are expected throughout the education process.
+The candidate must be willing to interview, physically examine, and provide care to all patients regardless of their race/ethnicity, gender, sexual orientation, religion, or disability.